S1-MMAlign: A Large-Scale, Multi-Disciplinary Dataset for Scientific Figure-Text Understanding: Methods

 To ensure a holistic representation of scientific knowledge, we implemented a systematic data acquisition protocol spanning diverse open-access repositories.
 Our harvesting strategy targets the primary preprint platforms—specifically arXiv, bioRxiv \cite{sever2019biorxiv}, medRxiv, and ChemRxiv—as well as the open-access subsets of high-impact journals such as Nature Communications.
-This multi-source approach ensures that the dataset captures a wide spectrum of visual modalities across physical, biological, and engineering sciences.
+This multi-source approach ensures comprehensive disciplinary coverage, capturing a broad spectrum of visual modalities across the entire scientific landscape.